OpenAgenda/wordpress/README.md

 ![A single section in the customizer houses your display settings.](assets/screenshots/screenshot-6.png)

+If you add Openagenda Filter widgets via the customizer, **the preview will not display them immediately**.
+That's simply because filters are initialized on page load and the customizer preview is not always fully refreshed when a setting is changed.

+Simply publish your settings and refresh the page, or open your agenda page in another tab.
+Your filter should work just fine.

 ## How to get my calendar UID ?

 The UID of the calendar you wish to display can be found directly on your calendar page on [OpenAgenda](https://openagenda.com).
 Go to the site, and click *Look for an agenda*.
 Then use search box to find your calendar.